adnan-984/book-manager-CRUD-api/README.md

 node server.js

-🌐 Frontend Setup
+🌐 Frontend Setup (Optional)

 You can open the index.html file in a browser directly or host it using any static server.

 🧠 What You Learn From This Project

-•Full CRUD REST API development
+Full CRUD REST API development

-•Connecting MongoDB with Mongoose
+Connecting MongoDB with Mongoose

-•Structuring Express apps
+Structuring Express apps

-•Testing APIs using Postman & curl
+Testing APIs using Postman & curl

-•Making API requests from frontend using fetch
+Making API requests from frontend using fetch

 📩 Feedback